Ichiniro/dotfiles/README.md

 </details>

+Generate a light color scheme using colorz as backend:

+    rice -i path/to/your/wallpaper -l -b colorz

+`wal` its the default backkend and it'll be used whe no backend is specified.

 <br>The script will change the colors for Plasma, Spotify, Discord, Zathura, Konsole, Firefox, Rofi, Steam, VS Code(sometimes you need to refresh the theme manually) and will set the image as Desktop Background.
 When you run this script it will display the `Colors` kcmshell5 module.
 You will need to Apply any other colorscheme other than the lightly-wal and then reapply it because a haven't found a way to make to Plasma to realize that the colors have changed.
-If you dont do this the Plasma colors will not change until you do it, reboot or re-login _(This is likely a Plasma issue, I'm not sure yet)_.
+If you dont do this the Plasma colors will not change until you do it, reboot or re-login.

+Make sure to have `xsettingsd` installed to refresh the Gtk theme on the fly, if not you will need to close and open your apps to see the changes.

 When changing the colors Konsole will not update its color - at least not in a correct way - but this is a Konsole issue.
 The script and wal can't do anything about it for now.
 [See here](https://github.com/dylanaraps/pywal/wiki/Customization#konsole)